tezoatlipoca/GeFeSLE-server/README.md

 <img src="\Documentation\screen5.list.edit4.PNG" width="18%" title="Adding a new list item.."></img>

 <img src="\Documentation\screen5.list.edit5.PNG" width="18%" title=".. and how it appears on our list."></img>
+(If you dont like the appearance or layout, customize with your own CSS stylesheet!)

 **BUT** THIS ONE is:
 * designed around sharing and collaboration: with friends, communities or the internet at large